Jewel73/kafka-notes/Partition-replications.md

 - **Partitions** enable parallelism and scalability.
 - **Replication** ensures data redundancy and fault tolerance.
+- **Segments** divide partitions into sequentially numbered files on disk.
+- **Offsets** uniquely identify each record's position within a partition.
 - **Replication Factor**:
 - `1`: No replicas, potential data loss on broker failure.
 - `>1`: Multiple copies, enhanced reliability.

 By configuring the replication factor, you can balance fault tolerance and resource utilization in your Kafka cluster.